chrisnoonan98675/site/README.md

 See `_redirects.yml` for a complete list of the redirects that are available.

+**Note:** At this time, there is no "latest" link for the Jython API documentation.

 # Logical structure of the site

 * Product